microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-bare-metal/NCO-Pulse-Length-Demo/readme.md

 ## Results

-Below is illustrated a logic analyzer capture, to help understanding a little bit better how the TCF generates a waveform signal in NCO Pulse-Length mode.
+The logic analyzer capture below shows hot the TCF generates a waveform signal in NCO Pulse-Length mode.

 <br>Result: TCF is used to generate two output signals with a frequnecy of 125 kHz and pulse-wdth-modulated with a variable duration ranging from 1 clock-cycle up to 128 clock-cycles.
 In this case one clock-cycle takes 50 ns.